10 Best Universities for English-Speaking International Students in 2026

 Great for graduate employability

-Students studying at the University of Melbourne will take classes that integrate hands-on learning and practical experience.
-This “future-focused” curriculum puts the university on the map with one of the highest rates of graduate employability worldwide.
-You’ll develop important critical thinking and problem-solving skills at UNIMELB, even as a study abroad student.
+Students at the University of Melbourne take classes that integrate hands-on learning with practical experience.
+This "future-focused" curriculum gives UNIMELB one of the highest rates of graduate employability worldwide — you'll develop critical thinking and problem-solving skills that employers actually want, even as a study abroad student.

 5. Peking University